getvictor/eng-metrics/.github/actions/eng-metrics/README.md

 - `TIME_TO_MERGE_TABLE`: Override table name for Time to Merge metrics (optional, defaults to "pr_merge")

 Create a `.env` file based on the provided `.env.example` to set these variables.

+### Configuration Priority

+The tool uses the following configuration priority order (highest priority overrides lower priority):

+1. **Environment Variables** (highest priority) - Values from `.env` file or system environment
+2. **JSON Configuration File** (medium priority) - Values from `config.json` or specified config file
+3. **Default Configuration** (lowest priority) - Built-in default values

+This means that environment variables will always override values in the JSON configuration file, and both will override any default values.
+For example, if you have `"printOnly": false` in your `config.json` file but set `PRINT_ONLY=true` in your `.env` file, the tool will run in print-only mode.

 ## Usage